 You have the right for your child to opt out of RE lessons.
 Please discuss this with your class teacher.

 Dame Ellen Pinsent School's RE overview can be downloaded at the bottom of this page.
 Classes currently following the highlighted units of work.
 As shown on the overview, some classes have two cycles of planning.
 This allows allows a breadth of learning and teaching to take place.
 It also means that children that remain in the same class for two years will not cover different units of work.
 Our RE units are linked closely to our school values.

 Collective worship takes place each day.
 There is a whole school assembly twice a week for Star of the Week and Targets.
 Each Department also has a weekly assembly and collective worship takes place in classes twice a week.
-The majority of the acts of collective worship are wholly or mainly of a broadly Christian character.
+The majority of the acts of collective worship are mainly of a broadly Christian character.

 Classes in upper school perform a class assembly each year focusing on a religious festival.
 The lower school classes join together for a Spring assembly.
 There is a whole school assembly calendar which is followed throughout the year.
 You have the right for your child to opt out of collective worship.
 Please discuss this with the class teacher.